 “Then Jeremiah the prophet spoke all these words to Zedekiah king of Judah in Jerusalem, when the king of Babylon’s army fought against Jerusalem and all the cities of Judah that were left, against Lachish and Azekah; for only these fortified cities remained of the cities of Judah.
 This is the Word that came to Jeremiah from the Lord, after King Zedekiah had made a covenant with all the people who were at Jerusalem to proclaim liberty to them: that every man should set free his male and female slave—a Hebrew man or woman—that no one should keep a Jewish brother in bondage.”
 Jeremiah 34:6-9

-“By the law a Hebrew, after having been a bond-servant for six years, on the seventh year was to be let go free.”
-[1] That was God’s law.
-The people of Jerusalem had not honored God or their slaves in this matter.
-They enslaved them long past the six-year limit.
+“By law, a Hebrew after having been a bond-servant for six years, on the seventh year was to be set free.”
+[JFBC] That was God’s law.
+In Jeremiah 34:15-19, Zedekiah made a covenant with a solemn ceremony in the temple to set the bond-servants free.

 “Now when all the princes and all the people, who had entered into the covenant, heard that everyone should set free his male and female slaves, that no one should keep them in bondage anymore, they obeyed and let them go.”
 Jeremiah 34:10